m5it/esp32_html_panel/README.md

-ESP32 / Arduino http control panel. ( In developement but have it logic..:) )
+ESP32 http control panel. ( In developement but have it logic..:) )

-(Tested on ESP32 by me.
-From 29.9.22 no more memory problems!!!
+(From 29.9.22 no more memory problems!!!
 Uiii)

 # How it work: